 - this item is intended to give the Member an overview of the various assumptions on which the Illustration is based.
-There are also specific requirements about certain further information to be given in respect of these assumptions - the Provider should consider stating that these assumptions include: - when the Member will retire - the way the Member's pension fund is invested - the money purchase contributions which will be paid in future - the investment returns until retirement and the cost of buying a pension at that time - that the Member will receive a pension that increases in line with RPI - whether or not the Illustration includes an allowance for a spouse's or a civil partner's pension (see paragraph 12.1) - where applicable, that the Illustration assumes that the Member will remain contracted-out of the State pension arrangements until State pension age or earlier Retirement date.
+There are also specific requirements about certain further information to be given in respect of these assumptions - the Provider should consider stating that these assumptions include: - when the Member will retire - the way the Member's pension fund is invested - the money purchase contributions which will be paid in future - the investment returns until retirement and the cost of buying a pension at that time - that the Member will receive a pension that increases in line with RPI - whether or not the Illustration includes an allowance for a spouse's or a civil partner's pension (see paragraph 12.1) - where the Member is contracted-out, the date at which it is assumed the Member will cease to be contracted-out.